AndrewRadev/quickmd/README.md

 quickmd <markdown-file>
 ```

-Currently, no other flags and settings are available.
+Run it with `--help` to get more information on the available options.
 Pressing escape will close the window.